 - Morning first thing urine will have the hormone most concentrated (and is more likely to show positive earlier) — if you test later in the day, the hormone might not be enough hcg to trigger the test.

 - The test isn’t as sensitive to hormones as the other one (but would show positive in a few days).

 - The test is expired (make sure that the control line came up to show that you’ve done the test correctly).

 Ultimately, this shows that if you’ve had a positive pregnancy test you are likely pregnant and should make an appointment with a healthcare provider, even if the 2nd one comes up negative.

-However, they can send a blood sample into the lab if there is any question.
+However, they can send a blood test sample into the lab if there is any question.
 The lab returns a VALUE (rather than just a positive or negative) — and you can also test a week later to see if the values are increasing (and the pregnancy is thriving) or decreasing (which would likely mean a miscarriage).